saz117/MALW-MinecraftBotnet/README.md

 MinecraftBotnet is a project developed to create an automated botnet which propagates through phishing emails.
 The target audience would be unexperienced users that play Minecraft.

 > [!CAUTION]
-> **DISCLAIMER: This project was done for educational purposes.
+> **DISCLAIMER: This project was made for educational purposes.
 We are not responsible for the use you give it.**

 ## Structure